-When you crave Mexican food, but want to scale down the saturated fat and bump up the veggies for the day, try a Tofu Enchurrito!
-It’s easy to assemble with your protein and veggies all rolled up into one.
+When you crave Mexican food, but want to scale down the saturated fat and bump up the veggies for the day, try a tofu enchurrito!
+What’s an enchurrito?
+It’s a savory burrito enveloped in chili pepper sauce.
+They’re easy to assemble with your protein and veggies all rolled up into one.

 2. Preheat oven to 350 degrees.

 - 8 Food for Life® New Mexico style sprouted grain tortillas (Can be found in the refrigerated or freezer section of the grocery store; 6 per package.
 Found these at Sprouts Farmers Market.)